Grout Quantity Calculator

 How It Works

 The Grout Quantity Calculator determines how much grout you need for tile installations by accounting for tile size, joint width, and coverage area.
+Joint width is the single biggest variable in grout consumption: doubling your joint width from 1/8 inch to 1/4 inch roughly doubles the grout required, while switching from 12x12 tiles to 4x4 tiles on the same area can triple grout needs due to the increased number of joints.
+Sanded grout is required for joints wider than 1/8 inch to prevent cracking, while unsanded grout is necessary for narrow joints and scratch-sensitive materials like polished marble or glass tile.
 This calculator helps you avoid buying too much or too little grout, saving money and reducing waste on bathroom, kitchen, and flooring projects.

 The Formula